S-vibin/S-vibin/README.md

 ## About me

 Hello there!
-I'm **B.Tech student** in **Artificial Intelligence and Data Science**, passionate about building intelligent solutions and creating beautiful user experiences.
-I'm focused on explorin...
+I'm a**B.Tech student** in **Artificial Intelligence and Data Science**, passionate about building intelligent solutions and creating beautiful user experiences.
+I'm focused on exploring...

 ## 🎓 Education

-- **Coimbatore Institute of Technology** - B.Tech in AI & DS
+- **PPG Institute of Technology** - B.Tech in AI & DS

 ## 💼 Technologies